-- Cowbird trapping to avoid parasitism during the breeding season of the California Gnatcatcher.
-Cowbird trapping was implemented in 2020 to protect the nests of least Bell's vireo.
-A total of 13 cowbirds were trapped, with 6 being females. - Monitoring for the occurrence of Argentine ants and fire ants, and implementation of control measures that are based on methods prescribed by County and State agencies and approved by the Management Committee.
+- Cowbird trapping to avoid parasitism during the breeding season of the California Gnatcatcher and Least Bell's Vireo.
+Cowbird trapping implemented in 2021 resulted in a total of 4 cowbirds being trapped, with 3 being females. - Monitoring for the occurrence of Argentine ants and fire ants, and implementation of control measures that are based on methods prescribed by County and State agencies and approved by the Management Committee.
 Implementation of the measures must be consistent with the terms of the incidental take permits.
-No Argentine or fire ants were noted in the Preserve in 2020. - Monitoring for the presence of domestic pets and feral cats, and implementation of trapping or other appropriate actions to limit the effects on these animals on Covered Species in Conserved Habitat and in undisturbed habitat in the Landfill Area.
-There were no problems with domestic pets or feral cats in 2020. - In 2020, there were no incidents of domestic dogs in the Plan Area.
+No Argentine or fire ants were noted in the Preserve in 2021. - Monitoring for the presence of domestic pets and feral cats, and implementation of trapping or other appropriate actions to limit the effects on these animals on Covered Species in Conserved Habitat and in undisturbed habitat in the Landfill Area.
+There were no problems with domestic pets or feral cats in 2021.